openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

 There are few examples of using Datumaro operations to solve particular problems with Pascal VOC dataset:

 ### Example 1.
-How to prepare an original dataset for training.
+How to prepare an original dataset for training
 In this example, preparing the original dataset to train the semantic segmentation model includes: loading,